This Singaporean Created Thousands of Jobs Over The Past 50 years, Yet Not Many People Have Heard About Him

 For those who are between ages of 20 to 35 years old, the name Philip Yeo will probably not ring a bell.
 To be honest, I also only learned about him five years ago when I applied for a scholarship in his name.
 He happens to be one of Singapore’s most accomplished yet controversial civil servants who contributed significantly to various areas, specific to our military, economic and biomedical sectors.
 And yes, he is still going at it today, in his 70s.

-Here are three traits that embody his spirit, which he hopes to influence and inspire the next generation of leaders today.
+I have complied 3 key lessons as traits that embody his spirit, which he hopes to influence and inspire the next generation of leaders today.

 The Hustler: Going against the grain in 1985

 It was 1985 and Singapore experienced its first recession since independence.
 While many Multinationals (MNCs) were pulling out of the region, this one man believed in the long-term prospects of this region.
 He packed his belief in his suitcase and went hustling to get development projects and investments for this region based in Singapore.

 Who was mad enough to invest in Singapore during a recession?
 Clearly the likes of John Sculley from Apple and Alan Shugart from Seagate who invested millions into manufacturing projects, kickstarting the economic resurgence as one of the four Asian Tigers in that generation.